Jest API and options

 installSnap

-Installs a Snap in the browser.
-We recommend using this method in each test to ensure that it starts with a clean slate.
+Installs a Snap in the execution environment.
+We recommend using this function in each test to ensure that it starts with a clean slate.

 Parameters